 Students thus begin developing an algebraic perspective many years before they will use formal algebraic symbols and methods.
 They read to understand the problem situation, represent the situation and its quantitative relationships with expressions and equations, and then manipulate that representation if necessary, using properties of operations and/or relationships between operations.
 Linking equations to concrete materials, drawings, and other representations of problem situations affords deep and flexible understandings of these building blocks of algebra. (p.
 13)

 Relevant prior knowledge

-The following mathematics knowledge may be activated, extended, and deepened while students work on the task: adding two one-digit numbers with sum greater than 10; writing equations to describe quantitative relationships; and fundamental concepts of addition and subtraction.
+The following mathematics knowledge may be activated, extended, and deepened while students work on the task: calculating sums of two two-digit numbers; writing equations to describe quantitative relationships; and fundamental concepts of addition and subtraction.